What if you want to makes changes to the files contained in one of your dependencies before you use it?

 Artifact Transforms with Caching

-Artifact Transforms can make use of the build cache for their outputs.
+Artifact Transforms can make use of the build cache to store their outputs and avoid rerunning their transform actions when the result is known.

-To enable the build cache for an artifact transform, add the @CacheableTransform annotation on the action class.
+To enable the build cache to store the results of an artifact transform, add the @CacheableTransform annotation on the action class.

 For cacheable transforms, you must annotate its @InputArtifact property — and any property marked with @InputArtifactDependencies — with normalization annotations such as @PathSensitive.